Visit TalkTalk

 Fibre Optic Broadband

-A new type of broadband that runs underground as opposed to traditional ADSL broadband that runs over ageing copper telephone wires.
-Fibre optic broadband is much faster than ADSL broadband and can offer broadband speeds up to 200Mbps.
+A type of broadband that runs underground as opposed to the old ADSL broadband that runs from the telephone exchange to the steet-level cabinet and on to your home over ageing and degrading copper telephone wires.
+Fibre optic broadband is much faster than the old ADSL broadband and can offer broadband speeds up to 1,000Mbps (1Gbps) and higher in some areas.

 Firewall